Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Visiting the Sam Noble Museum of Natural History

-The museum is open Monday through Saturday 10 a.m. to 5 p.m., and Sunday 1 to 5 p.m.
-It is located on the University of Oklahoma Campus in Norman, Oklahoma.
+The museum is open Monday through Saturday from 10 a.m. to 5 p.m., and Sunday from 1 p.m. to 5 p.m.
+It is located on the University of Oklahoma campus in Norman, Oklahoma.

 For more information call: (405) 325-4712 or visit their website.